buhrmi/buhrmi/README.md

 - All while using standard Rails controllers and actions, without having to develop an API
 - Easily testable and extremely maintainable code

 Intrigued?
 You can reach me [on Twitter](https://twitter.com/einbuhrmi) or via [email](mailto:hello@buhrmi.de).
 The usual rate is $100 USD/hour, which can be cheaper if I really like your ideas.
 The initial consultation is free of course.
+I'm also available for hire full-time.

 ### Demo apps